400 West Elm Street, Cheboygan, Michigan, 49721, USA

 21st The Jedi Monkeys

-This four piece group, very well-received when they played at the Carnegie last year, will bring energy and skill to every song they perform.
+This three piece group, very well-received when they played at the Carnegie last year, will bring energy and skill to every song they perform.

 28th John Gravlin and Friends

-John, a top-ten finisher in the 2018 cfross country skiing championships, will bring similar energy to his singing and guitar playing.
-He'll be joined by numerous skilled musicians, including Jordan yackel, a young woman whose contemporary guitar andvocal skills will bring an entirely different musical flavor to the Carnegie.
+John, a top-ten finisher in the 2018 cross country skiing championships, will bring similar energy to his singing and guitar playing.
+He'll be joined by numerous skilled musicians, including Jordan Yackel, a young woman whose contemporary guitar and vocal skills will bring an entirely different musical flavor to the Carnegie.

 4th Charlie Reager/Weaving the Wind